 7. Astrid Lindgren’s World – Vimmerby

-- Where to Stay: Hotels in Oskarshamn or Linkoping
+- Where to stay: Hotels in Oskarshamn or Linkoping

-- Visit Astrid Lindgrens World’s website
+- Visit the Astrid Lindgren's World website

 This is a 1.5h family trip where you get to visit the seals and their families in their natural habitat.
 Watch them sunbathing on the rocks or feeding their pups.
 A great combination of fun and learning because you will have an experienced guide who’ll tell you all you want about the seals.

-- Where to Stay: Hotels in Gothenburg or Stenungsund**
+- Where to stay: Hotels in Gothenburg or Stenungsund**

 - Visit Sälsafari’s website

-- Where to Stay: Hotels in Karlskrona
+- Where to stay: Hotels in Karlskrona

-- Visit Marinmuseum’s website
+- Visit the Naval Museum website

 10. Folkets Park – Malmö